Indian Tea

 An Overview

 A loose tea retail outlet in Kolkata.
-Exquisite and top quality Darjeeling tea cost as much as Rs 4000 per kg.
+Exquisite and top quality Darjeeling tea cost as much as 4000 ₹ per kg.

-India is the second largest producer of tea (camelia sinensis), the largest consumer and the fourth largest exporter (after Sri Lanka, Kenya and China) in the world.
+India is the second largest producer of tea (camelia sinensis), the largest consumer and the third largest exporter (after Kenya and China) in the world.
 Commercial tea production began only in the 1830's (the first shipment of Assam tea was shipped to England in 1838) although the tea plant grew wild in Assam.
 Tea production spread to other parts of India by the 1860's.
-Current production has almost quadrupled from a level of 255 m kgs in 1947.
-Per capita consumption has grown multifold since the early 1950's figures of some 200 grams to 700 grams today.
-Four fifths of the tea produced in India is consumed domestically.
-The major tea growing areas of India are: North Bengal, Assam, Tamil Nadu and Kerala.
-India's approx. Tea is grown by 130,000 small and large tea growers under a gross area of over half a million hectares.
-Tea gardens employed approx. 1.3 m labourers in 2005.

-South Indian tea is grown under an area of approx. 115,000 hectares, ie. roughly one fifth of India's total.
-Tamil Nadu is the major tea growing state in South India with 76,000 hectares under tea cultivation.
-Kerala has 37,000 hectares while Karnataka is a much smaller tea growing state with only just 2,000 hectares.
+South Indian tea is grown under an area of approx. 115 000 hectares, i.e. roughly one fifth of India's total (ca 566 000 ha).
+Tamil Nadu is the major tea growing state in South India with 76 000 hectares under tea cultivation.
+Kerala has 37 000 ha while Karnataka is a much smaller tea growing state with only just 2 000 ha.

 Exports